brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 10:00am - 12:00pm: Worked on adding firebase hosting and fixing ESLint errors.

 * 1:00pm - 4:00pm: Worked on firebase hosting and fixed ESLint errors.

+#### Wednesday, 7/3/24

+* 9:00am - 10:30am: Added functionality to allow a user to only create/read/update/delete trips that they created.